IqtedarU/Crypto-News-ETL/README.md

 This is a introductionary Project going through Data Mining and Sentiment Analysis.
 I mine data and get the title, date, content for a specific coin.
 This used to be a project mainly looking into crypto news sentiment through pre-trained libraries.
 I am switching this into a Data Engineering project.
-This is still in-progress as I just made the switch, but the plan it to go through the whole process to get the idea.

 # Steps: